 The new legislation, which aims to modernise the abortion law for the first time since 1977, would remove abortion from a 1960s Crimes Act, loosen restrictions surrounding the procedure and treat it as a 'health issue rather than a criminal issue.'

 Under current law, an abortion is only legal with the approval of two doctors who both agree that the pregnancy would threaten the health of the mother, is a case of incest or that the foetus carries an abnormality.
-To date, there has never been a conviction under New Zealand’s current abortion laws despite it falling under the country’s criminal code.
+To date, there has never been a conviction under NZ’s current abortion laws despite it falling under the country’s criminal code.

 "Safe abortion should be treated and regulated as a health issue; a woman has the right to choose what happens to her body," said Justice Minister Andrew Little.